dgkanatsios/azuregameserversscalingkubernetes/README.md

 If you want to test the project locally, you should create a new .env file (based on the controller/cmd/controller/.env.sample one) and paste these values ver there.

-Mount to copy the files (e.g. from a Linux machine) - [instructions](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-linux)
+Mount to copy the files (e.g. from a Linux machine) - [instructions](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-linux):
 ```bash
 sudo mount -t cifs //$STORAGE_ACCOUNT_NAME.file.core.windows.net/$AKS_PERS_SHARE_NAME /path -o vers=3.0,username=$STORAGE_ACCOUNT_NAME,password=$STORAGE_ACCOUNT_KEY,dir_mode=0777,file_mode=0777
 ```

-Create a Kubernetes secret that will hold our storage account credentials
+Create a Kubernetes secret that will hold our storage account credentials:
 ```bash
 kubectl create secret generic openarena-storage-secret --from-literal=azurestorageaccountname=$STORAGE_ACCOUNT_NAME --from-literal=azurestorageaccountkey=$STORAGE_ACCOUNT_KEY
 ```

-Create a Kubernetes secret that will hold our access code for the API
+Create a Kubernetes secret that will hold our access code for the API:
 ```bash
 kubectl create secret generic apiaccesscode --from-literal=code=YOUR_CODE_HERE
 ```